fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 contested by social actors, and it cannot only be captured mathematically, but needs to be understood procedurally (i.e., [insert explanation here]) and situated in social contexts.

+Because different definitions of fairness cannot be satisfied at the same time, we'll need to decide which definition to use.
+But there's no mathematical way to make that decision.
+And it might be that none of the definitions are appropriate for our situation.

+Some reasons why we fall into this trap is because fairness is contextually-dependent, open to contestation by different groups of people, and differences between ways of thinking about fairness between the legal world (i.e., fairness as procedural) and the fair-ML community (i.e., fairness as outcome-based).

 Take the following risk assessment formula from Kleinberg et al. [#6]_.
 The problem of risk assessment can be abstracted as follows: